Near-Field Integrated Sensing and Communications: Unlocking Potentials and Shaping the Future: Open Challenges and Future Directions

 \subsection{Accurate Near-field Model}

 The significance of near-field models in contrast to far-field models has been demonstrated, highlighting their critical role in minimizing gain and accuracy losses in near-field conditions.
-However, it remains essential to ascertain whether the existing mathematical models genuinely capture the authentic near-field characteristics.
-Recent research, as mentioned in \cite{8736783}, indicates that current near-field models must be more accurate in accurately representing actual near-field EM behaviors.
-Specifically, these models often assume a near-field identical to the far-field counterpart, merely correcting for spherical propagation curvature.
-Regrettably, such models overlooked the range-dependent amplitude of the received signal, focusing solely on phase considerations.
-Furthermore, they neglected critical characteristics of the near-field signal source, such as transmit antenna type, size, and direction.
-Consequently, this oversight can significantly impact the signal received by the array. \cite{8736783} contends that while the existing near-field model may not be entirely without merit, its limitations must be acknowledged and comprehended to avoid misinterpretation.
-Unfortunately, numerous studies continue to assess their data using the same standardized model upon which they are based, thereby masking the implications of model mismatches.
-In light of these findings, it becomes imperative for researchers to recognize the constraints of current near-field models and explore novel approaches that better capture the intricacies of real-world near-field EM behaviors.
+However, it is essential to determine if existing mathematical models truly capture authentic near-field characteristics.
+Recent research \cite{8736783} suggests that current near-field models may not accurately represent actual near-field EM behaviors.
+These models often assume a near-field identical to the far-field, merely correcting for spherical propagation curvature, and overlook range-dependent amplitude variations.
+Given these findings, researchers must acknowledge the limitations of current near-field models and explore new approaches that better capture the complexities of real-world near-field EM behaviors.
 This could lead to more accurate and reliable results in practical applications.